angular/angular/aio/content/guide/security.md

 | URL               | Used for URL properties, such as `<a href>`.                                      |
 | Resource URL      | A URL that is loaded and executed as code, for example, in `<script src>`.        |

-Angular sanitizes untrusted values for HTML, styles, and URLs; sanitizing resource URLs isn't possible because they contain arbitrary code.
+Angular sanitizes untrusted values for HTML, styles, and URLs.
+Sanitizing resource URLs isn't possible because they contain arbitrary code.
 In development mode, Angular prints a console warning when it has to change a value during sanitization.

 ### Sanitization example

-The following template binds the value of `htmlSnippet`, once by interpolating it into an element's content, and once by binding it to the `innerHTML` property of an element:
+The following template binds the value of `htmlSnippet`.
+Once by interpolating it into an element's content, and once by binding it to the `innerHTML` property of an element:

 <code-example header="src/app/inner-html-binding.component.html" path="security/src/app/inner-html-binding.component.html"></code-example>

 Interpolated content is always escaped &mdash;the HTML isn't interpreted and the browser displays angle brackets in the element's text content.

 For the HTML to be interpreted, bind it to an HTML property such as `innerHTML`.
-But binding a value that an attacker might control into `innerHTML` normally causes an XSS vulnerability.
+Be aware that binding a value that an attacker might control into `innerHTML` normally causes an XSS vulnerability.
-For example, one could execute JavaScript in a following way:
+For example, one could run JavaScript in a following way:

 <code-example header="src/app/inner-html-binding.component.ts (class)" path="security/src/app/inner-html-binding.component.ts" region="class"></code-example>